 Option 1).
 Store bought

 You can buy buckwheat already activated and sprouted like Sun & Seed’s Sprouted Buckwheat.

 Option 2).
 Activate and Sprout buckwheat at home

 Alternatively activating buckwheat and then sprouting it is easy to do at home in 5 steps following the instructions in this How To Sprout Buckwheat post, with:-

-Ensure you buy organic non roasted raw buckwheat, as non organic contains chemical pesticides and cooked buckwheat destroys live enzymes, which prevent grains from being able to sprout.
+Ensure you buy non roasted raw organic buckwheat groats, as non organic contains chemical pesticides and cooking and roasting buckwheat destroys its live enzymes, which prevent the grains from being able to sprout.

 - Soak buckwheat in 250ml/1 cup of filtered water with 1 tablespoon of freshly squeezed lemon juice.
 The buckwheat smoking time is 4 hours.
 After 4 hours, drain the water and you will have activated buckwheat, or activated buckinis as they’re also known.

 - After draining the activated buckwheat groats, rinse and drain once more and then leave in a sprouting jar covered with a tea towel.

 - Rinse and drain 2-3 times per day.

 - Sprouted buckwheat is ready in 1.5-2 days, when you see a white root appear from the top.

-- After a final rinse and drain leave sprouted buckwheat to dry completely and either eat straight away or store in the fridge in a glass container for up to 2 days.
+- After a final rinse and drain leave the sprouted buckwheat to dry completely and either eat straight away or store in the fridge in a glass container for up to 2 days.

 equipment needed for this zucchini pesto salad